 We are all gifted with unique natural skills like dancing, singing, drawing, acting and so on.
 To showcase your skills or creativity and to get a chance to see just how many people find that impressive, why not create a YouTube video?
-Just create your own video showcasing your natural flair and upload it.
+Just create your first YouTube video cshowcasing your natural flair and upload it.
 It’s a brilliant way to tap into your creative side and you just might make money out of it.
 Plus, it can be simple and free!

 51. ✦ Entertain the Elderly at a Nursing Home

 If you’re looking for a cheap way to make someone happy, volunteering to a nursing home is one of the best and rewarding ways to do that.
 Sometimes the elderly people living there just need a friendly visitor to make their day.
 It doesn’t take much to make them happy, it could be as simple as going for a walking together, reading them a book or painting their nails.